mohammad-kh1/mern-chat-app/README.md

 # MERN Stack Chat Application

-### this is a realtime chat application implementd with MERN stack
+### this is a realtime chat application implemented with MERN stack